-Launched for the 2000 model year, the Canadian-built Impala took its name from Chevrolet’s heritage.
-It straddles the midsize and full-size segments.
-Two V-6 engines have been available in the four-door Impala: a 180-horsepower 3.4-liter and a 200-hp 3.8-liter.
-Chevrolet’s largest sedan shares its basic mechanical design with the midsize Monte Carlo coupe, which flaunts a sportier appearance.
+Launched for the 2000 model year, the Canadian-built front-wheel-drive Impala took its name from Chevrolet's heritage.
+The Impala is Chevrolet's largest sedan, and it shares its basic mechanical design with the midsize Monte Carlo coupe, which flaunts a sportier appearance.

-At the Chicago Auto Show in February 2003, Chevrolet announced that an Impala SS will join the lineup for the 2004 model year.
-Available only in black, the SS will carry a supercharged V-6 engine that makes 240 hp.
-In the muscle-car era of the late 1960s and early 1970s, the SS (Super Sport) designation identified a large group of performance-packed models.
+An Impala SS joined the lineup for the 2004 model year.
+Initially available only in black, the SS carries a supercharged V-6 that produces 240 horsepower.
+In the muscle-car era of the late 1960s and early 1970s, the SS (Super Sport) designation identified a large group of performance models.

-Ranked as a full-size car by the Environmental Protection Agency’s spaciousness standard, the Impala has an interior volume of 104 cubic feet.
+Classified as a full-size car by the Environmental Protection Agency's spaciousness standard, the Impala has 104.5 cubic feet of passenger volume.
 Its trunk holds 18.6 cubic feet of cargo.

 In base form, the Impala has a split front bench seat to accommodate six occupants.
 The LS sedan is equipped with front bucket seats and a split rear seatback that folds down for additional cargo space.
-Large controls are well lit at night.
 Tall, wide doors permit easy entry and exit.
 An XM Satellite Radio is optional.

 Under the Hood

-A 180-hp, 3.4-liter V-6 engine powers the base Impala.
-A 200-hp, 3.8-liter V-6 is standard in the upscale LS version and optional in the base sedan.
-Both engines drive a four-speed-automatic transmission.
-Chevrolet’s new SS gets a supercharged 3.8-liter V-6 that produces 240 hp.
+A 180-hp, 3.4-liter V-6 powers the base Impala, while a 200-hp, 3.8-liter V-6 is standard in the upscale LS version.
+The Impala SS gets a supercharged 3.8-liter V-6 that produces 240 hp and 280 pounds-feet of torque.
+All engines team with a four-speed-automatic transmission.

-Antilock brakes, all-speed traction control and a tire-inflation monitor are standard in the LS sedan and in the base sedan equipped with the 3.8-liter engine.
+All-disc antilock brakes and all-speed traction control are standard on LS and SS sedans and optional on the base model.
 A side-impact airbag for the driver is optional.
 Daytime running lights and LATCH child-safety seat tethers are installed.

 Even the Impala's smaller engine provides decent acceleration.
 The 3.8-liter V-6 is quieter, delivers stronger performance from a standstill and unleashes more enthusiastic passing power on the highway.
 The automatic transmission operates with excellence and produces barely noticeable shifts.